 SONYA: The Upstock app itself is incredibly easy to use on your phone.
 Much easier than any other platform that I’ve used for anything else on my mobile.
 I never have that feeling of: I’ll wait to do that task cos it's easier on the desktop.

 From a production perspective, just everything being all in one place is the biggest thing.
 Like if I had to go into multiple platforms to get out orders – because Foodstuffs, South Island and Foodstuffs North Island are two different companies – that’d be another platform to deal with.
 That’d be a bit of a nightmare.
-Upstock’s Foodstuffs Integration is a godsend as we expand into the North Island.
+The Foodstuffs integration in Upstock is a godsend as we expand into the North Island.

 What would you say to someone considering using Upstock?